 All of Rogue Amoeba's major applications are now signed as part of Apple's Developer ID program.
-The information below is thus deprecated, though it does still apply to older versions of our software.
+The information below is thus deprecated, though it will still be helpful with older versions of our software, and software from other developers.

-For applications not yet signed as part of Apple's Developer ID, the application may be prevented from launching by the OS's so-called Gatekeeper functionality on Mac OS X 10.8 (Mountain Lion), as well as on some machines running Mac OS X 10.7.5.
+For applications not yet signed as part of Apple's Developer ID, the application may be prevented from launching by the OS's so-called Gatekeeper functionality on Mac OS X 10.8 and up (as well as on some machines running Mac OS X 10.7.5).
 In that case, you'll see a message like this:

 You can still open our applications, via either of the following methods.